-Most of the program will be held outside, rain or shine.
+During the Beach Explorers program your child will get an introduction to beach ecology in Stanley Park, where we will explore seashore life through interactive, hands-on activities.
+The entire program will be held outside, rain or shine.
 To help make this an exciting and memorable experience for your child, we strongly recommend that he/she wear the following items listed below.
-It is always colder in the forest, even on a sunny day.
+We will be walking on a rocky intertidal shore, so sturdy footwear is essential.
 Your child should be prepared to get a bit dirty and possibly wet, especially his or her shoes!
-If it is raining on the day of the program, it is especially important to dress well to keep the field trip fun.
+If it is raining on the day of the program, it is especially important to dress then well to keep the field trip fun.

-What to wear and bring to Winter Birding:
+What to wear and bring to the Beach Explorers program:

-- T-shirt, long sleeved shirt and sweater
+- T-shirt, long sleeved shirt and sweater.

 - · Long pants no dresses please!

 - Good walking shoes that you don't mind getting wet or muddy.
 NO flip flops or sandals!

-- If sunny: Sunscreen and hat
+- If sunny: sunscreen and hat.

-- If raining: Waterproof jacket with hood or hat
+- If raining: waterproof jacket with hood or hat.

-- If cold: Warm gloves and a hat
+- If cold: warm gloves and a hat.

-- Refillable water bottle
+- Refillable water bottle.

 - Please, no umbrellas!
 In a large group, umbrellas can block the view for your child's classmates and can accidentally poke someone in the eye. - Avoid clothes made of cotton on rainy days.
 Cotton can be very cold when wet.
-Wear wool or synthetic clothes whenever possible. - Mask A portion of this program will be held inside the Nature House.
-Masks will be required for safety purposes.
+Wear wool or synthetic clothes whenever possible.